-How can I be assured that my identity will be protected?
+1. How can I be assured that my identity will be protected?

-How do we know that anything will be done about the information that we might forward?
+2. How do we know that anything will be done about the information that we might forward?

+Top management is committed to ensure that the Fraud Hotline is successful and part of the success is to ensure that all calls are investigated by qualified forensic investigators.3.
 What happens if someone does not like someone else and uses the line to spread harmful stories (malicious call)?

-Why do the call centre agents ask me questions?
+3. Why do the call centre agents ask me questions?

 The call centre agent will ask you question in order to obtain the necessary information for investigation.
 Callers usually have valuable information of which they are not aware, our call centre agent will ask you these probing questions to guide you through the reporting process.

 4. What is the tracking/reference number used for at the Contact Centre?